Nagana (1933 film)

 Nagana is a 1933 American pre-Code drama film directed by Ernst L. Frank and written by Don Ryan and Dale Van Every.
 The film stars Tala Birell, Melvyn Douglas, Miki Morita, Onslow Stevens, Everett Brown and Billy McClain.
 The film was released on February 1, 1933, by Universal Pictures.

 Plot

-According to the British Film Institute, Nagana is the “story of a white doctor's struggle against fearful odds to discover a cure for sleeping sickness.”
+A white doctor's struggle against fearful odds to discover a cure for sleeping sickness.”